d3zd3z/hkg18/normal.md

     the flash space available on many IoT devices.
 Even large devices (with say 1MB of flash) would have a hard time justifying this much space to the root CA list.
-{{{JOCKE: This is really important information, i.e., there simply isn't room for an endless amount of certs on many MCU's.
-}}}

     This list could certainly be pruned for the IoT device, to just the CAs that are expected to be used by the service.